5 best practices for ensuring supplier compliance

 In today’s complex supply chain environment, it’s more important than ever to ensure your suppliers play by the rules – and that there are consequences if they don’t.
 That’s exactly what supplier compliance is all about.

 Supplier compliance is becoming an increasingly important element of running a successful business.
 It’s about ensuring that your suppliers comply with both external and internal regulations.
-After all, the price for non-compliance isn’t insignificant – so why not make sure you don’t have to pay it?
+After all, the price for non-compliance isn’t a trifle – so why not make sure you don’t have to pay it?

-In this article, we’ll cover what supplier compliance is, why it’s so important and 5 best practices for ensuring supplier compliance within your supply chain.
+We’ll cover what supplier compliance is, why it’s so important and 5 best practices for ensuring your suppliers stay on track.

 What is supplier compliance?

-Supplier compliance is the process of ensuring that a company’s suppliers meet the company’s regulatory standards and requirements – and that they comply with internal company policies, too.
+Supplier compliance is the process of ensuring that a company’s suppliers meet the company’s regulatory standards, requirements and policies.

 This goes for both external and internal compliance: